Why do you need a copy-editor?

 What will I do?

 Once you e-mail me your manuscript, I print it off and make corrections.
 Then I read it through again to ensure I haven’t missed anything first time around.
 Generally it is easiest to work with a Word document and use the Track Changes tools.
-However, if this isn’t feasible for you, I can also work from a hard copy which you can mail to me, or I can accept a pdf file.
+However, if this isn’t feasible for you, please let me know what file type you have and we can discuss it.

-NB: I am happy to proofread five pages of your work for free to assure you of the quality of my skills.
+NB: I am happy to edit up to 1000 words of your work for free to assure you of the quality of my skills.

 My fees for authors are as follows:

-Should you wish to have your work both edited and proofread, a discount may apply.
+Should you wish to have your work both edited and proofread, a 10% discount will apply on the second service.

-A deposit of 50% is required in advance.
+A deposit of 50% is required in advance to secure your slot.
 The remainder should be paid on receipt of the invoice.
 I accept payment via wire transfer or Paypal.
 Payment can be made in either GBP, USD or EUR.
-For other currencies, please drop me an e-mail to check.